-Happy birthday, Your Majesty!
-On 11th June, Queen Elizabeth II will officially celebrate her 90th birthday.
-It’s the perfect excuse to get patriotic and explore some of the British Commonwealth’s best destinations – there are 53 to choose from after all!
+Queen Elizabeth II's birthday is the perfect excuse to get patriotic and explore some of the British Commonwealth’s best destinations – there are 53 to choose from after all!

 Besides the familiar giants like Canada, India, Kenya and South Africa, the Commonwealth provides some very unexpected holiday hotspots.
 Beautifully exotic with a British charm, here are a few to discover.